beet-software/dorm/docs/docs/01-start-here/02-build-the-first-model.md

 The `name` value is the stored table name.
 The `as` value supplies the generated accessor name, so the generated database object exposes `dorm.users`.

-The `QueryField` declaration creates a stored query field from `username`.
-Its `QueryToken` marks the value as text for username search.
+The `DerivedField` declaration creates a stored value from `username`.
+Its `DerivedToken` marks the value as text for username search.

 ## Define the product model

-Add the catalog entity with a text query field for product-name searches:
+Add the catalog entity with a text-derived field for product-name searches:

 ```dart
 import 'package:decimal/decimal.dart';